Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Find closest facility to an incident (interactive)/README.md

 ## How to use the sample

-Click near any of the hospitals and a route will be displayed from that clicked location to the nearest hospital.
+Tap near any of the hospitals and a route will be displayed from that tapped location to the nearest hospital.

 ## How it works